Caffe Trieste: History

 In 1956, Giotta received the opportunity to take over Piccola Cafe, a small business located at 601 Vallejo Street in the North Beach.
 He renamed his new business Caffè Trieste, after the city of Trieste.
 The cafe was the first espresso house on the West Coast.
-Giotta imported and roasted the beans, which was not yet common in American cafe culture.
+Giotta imported and roasted the beans, which were not yet common in American cafe culture.
 The cafe quickly became popular among the neighborhood's primarily Italian residents.
 "It was all Italian people," Giotta said of the neighborhood, "But I got the American people to like cappuccino."
 For decades, the cafe has been known to have opera singers on Saturday.

 Franchise locations were opened in Sausalito (1970s-2008), Berkeley (2004), Oakland, and Monterey.
 In 2016, Caffe Trieste became a legacy business in San Francisco.
 That same year, Giotta died.
 In 2017, a family dispute broke out over the management and future of the business.
 As a result, the Berkeley and Oakland locations, which were under the ownership of 4 Musketeers, S.P.
-LLC, severed ties with Caffe Trieste and changed the names of the business in 2017.
+LLC, severed ties with Caffe Trieste and changed the names of the locations in 2017.
 They cited the family dispute as the reason behind the move.